 When you're going through a legal separation or divorce, it's essential to work with an attorney.
 Your ex-partner will have legal representation, and having your own helps you protect your rights.
-At Lokken & Associates, P.C., we represent women in Utah divorce courts, and we're available to consult on your case.
+At Lokken & Putnam, P.C., we represent women in Utah divorce courts, and we're available to consult on your case.

 We Defend Mothers' Rights During a Divorce